Apeder/Titanic-Survival-Analysis/Readme.md

 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 ```

 A logistic regression is said to provide a better fit to the data if it demonstrates an improvement over a model with fewer predictors.
-This is performed using the likelihood ratio test, which compares the likelihood of the data under the full model against the likelihood of the data under a model with fewer predictors.
+This is performed using the likelihood ratio test (LRT), which compares the likelihood of the data under the full model against the likelihood of the data under a model with fewer predictors.

 Lastly, the Hosmer-Lemeshow goodness of fit test also shows no significant difference between values fitted by our model and the
 observed values.